zoffixznet/perl6.party/post/Perl-6-Seqs-Drugs-and-Rock-n-Roll--Part-2.md

 simply discard all of the remaining values.

 Keep in mind that you never need to use ``Iterator|'s`` methods directly, when making use of a ``Seq`` as a source of values.
-They're are called indirectly under the hood in various Perl 6 constructs.
+They are called indirectly under the hood in various Perl 6 constructs.
 The use case for calling those methods yourself is often the time when we're making an ``Iterator`` that's fed by another ``Iterator``, as we'll see.